erl987/remoteweatheraccess/README.md

 The Python-script `prepare_database.py` allows however also to bootstrap the application in a production environment manually if required.
 It needs to be executed on a machine that can access the database.

-The bootstraping - automatic or manual - will set up the database tables but also create a first `default_admin` user. **This user should only be used to create an own admin user and should be deleted afterwards!**
+The bootstrapping - automatic or manual - will set up the database tables but also create a first `default_admin` user. **This user should only be used to create an own admin user and should be deleted afterward!**

 The further steps are in any case: